 1st day as described above.

 On the second day, head off to the center of the island.
 Stop in Zia, a lovely mountainous village, and have a morning coffee in the square, under the plane tree.
-Admire the wonderful view to the green mountainside and check the gift shops with the traditional items along the paved paths of the village.
+Admire the wonderful view of the green mountainside and check the gift shops with the traditional items along the paved paths of the village.

 Your next stop is Antimachia, a village in the center of the island, the closest to the airport.
 There, visit the Medieval Castle, which dates from the 14th century AD and gives gorgeous views to the sea.
 About 4 km north of Antimachia, there is Mastichari, a white sandy beach with crystal water.
 The wind blows quite strong in Mastichari, which makes it great for windsurfing.
 Daily boats to Kalymnos leave from Mastichari.